sjcqs/gradle-konfig/README.md

 # Konfig Plugin

-This gradle plugin generates a Kotlin `Settings` object using yaml files for Android.
+This gradle plugin generates a Kotlin `Configuration` object using yaml files for Android.
 It can merge multiple variants yaml files.

 This plugin is a rewrite in Kotlin of [sjcqs/gradle-config](https://github.com/sjcqs/gradle-config)